syntasso/kratix-docs/docs/main/05-guides/01-installing-kratix/03-running-with-git.md

 details](/docs/main/reference/architecture).

 This page documents how to setup Kratix with Git on a KinD cluster.
 It will also install and instantiate Gitea as the Git server.
+To deploy Kratix with an S3-compatible repository, check out [this guide](/docs/main/guides/installing-kratix).

 ## Installing Kratix